Wise vs international bank transfer 🇬🇧: Which one is cheaper? [2026 Comparison]

 Banks may be able to show you an estimated delivery time when you make a payment - but it's common not to know exactly when your recipient may get their funds.

-Processing times can vary - and your payment must be arranged before a set cut off time, or it won’t get moving until the next business day.
-To give an example, Barclays has a 3:00pm cut off for processing if you’d like a next day delivery service.
-Lloyds payments can take 3 business days to arrive.
+🏦 Processing times can vary - and your payment must be arranged before a set cut off time, or it won't get moving until the next business day.
+Cut off times usually vary depending on the currency and whether you're hoping for a same day or next day service.

 Let's compare that with the delivery speeds estimated by Wise at the time of research - we looked at a few currency routes to give a flavour: